Exclusive Content:

 Using Color in Web Design

-Now that we understand the basics of color psychology, let’s explore how to use color in web design to create the desired mood.
+With the basics in mind, here’s how to apply color strategically in web design to create the desired mood and improve usability.

 1. Choose colors that align with your brand’s message